microsoft/appcenter/sample-build-scripts/README.md

 # App Center Build Scripts Examples
+**WARNING** - Build scripts allow you to add custom functionality beyond the normal scope of product support.
+They are provided as-is and may be sufficient for your use case; but you might also encounter limitations that aren't directly addressable by App Center support.

 This folder contains a collection of build scripts examples for the [App Center](https://appcenter.ms) Build service.
 Build scripts are a powerful way to control the build process on App Center at three pre-defined stages.
 More details about the usage of build scripts on App Center can be found in the [documentation](https://docs.microsoft.com/en-us/appcenter/build/custom/scripts/).
 Feel free to use and modify the scripts as you need them.